Working Capital Fund

 Multimedia Section (MS)

-MS offers a complete range of creative, professional, and affordable media services, including audiovisual, photography, and graphics services.
-MS ensures adherence to high standards in quality, efficiency and efficacy of photographic, audiovisual, and graphic products and activities.
+MS offers a complete range of creative, professional, and affordable media services, including audiovisual, and photography.
+MS ensures adherence to high standards in quality and efficiency of photographic, and audiovisual products and activities.
 MS also operates the JusticeVision television channel.
 This CATV channel is broadcast throughout the Robert F. Kennedy Main Justice Building, the Patrick Henry Building, 810 7th Street, 20 Mass.
-Ave., Two Constitution Avenue, Liberty Square, and TechWorld.
-In addition, JusticeVision is sent to the National Advocacy Center in North Carolina to be distributed to US Attorneys' offices nationwide.
+Ave., Two Constitution Square, Liberty Square, and TechWorld.
+In addition, JusticeVision is sent to the National Advocacy Center in North Carolina to be distributed to US Attorneys’ offices nationwide.

 MS provides broadcast-quality video and audio recording of news briefings, conferences, meetings, ceremonies, training sessions and other special events.
 MS also provides a complete array of video production services, including production planning, scripting, editing, and duplication.
 Full service production capabilities range from one-camera recording to sophisticated multi-camera coverage with live switching.
 Post-production services include AVID non-linear editing, graphics creation, sound design, and special effects.
 Other services include video teleconferencing, satellite down-linking, and audio and video duplication.